NISRA-Tech-Lab/nisra-rap-skeleton/README.md

 - If your report requires any additional packages then ensure they are added to the package list in the `config.R` file using the `library` function.
 Also follow these two additional steps in the R Studio console:

-    - Run `renv::snapshot()` to update th renv lockfile with your additional packages.
+    - Run `renv::snapshot()` to update the renv lockfile with your additional packages.
     - Run `renv::restore()` to install any of these additional packages.

 - Copy any additional functions that you may have created into the `functions` folder.